gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 strictly according to  {{RFC9260}}, but COOCKIE-ECHO and COOKIE-ACK chunks are encrypted using DTLS Chunks and Restart DTLS Key contexts.

-In order to support protected SCTP Restart, the SCTP Endpoints MUST allocate and maintain dedicated Restart DTLS Key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
+In order to support protected SCTP Restart, the SCTP Endpoints needs to allocate and maintain dedicated Restart DTLS Key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
 Both SCTP Endpoints needs to ensure that Restart DTLS key contexts is preserved for supporting the protected SCTP Restart use case.

 In order for the protected SCTP endpoint to be available for protected SCTP Restart purposes, the DTLS chunk needs access to a DTLS Key context for